ARMmbed/mbed-os-example-client/README.md

 First, you need to select the RF driver to be used by the 6LoWPAN/Thread stack.
 This example supports [AT86RF233/212B](https://github.com/ARMmbed/atmel-rf-driver) and [NXP-MCR20a](https://github.com/ARMmbed/mcr20a-rf-driver) radio shields.

-To add the Atmel driver to you application from command line, call: `mbed add https://github.com/ARMmbed/atmel-rf-driver`.
+To add the Atmel driver to your application from the command line, call: `mbed add https://github.com/ARMmbed/atmel-rf-driver`.
 Please make sure that the `mbed_app.json` file points to the correct radio driver type:

 ```json